huahuayu/ethereum-local-development-env/README.md

 ./run_node.sh node2
 ```

-it can also accept `geth` parameters
+You can also pass cumstom `geth` parameters by

 ```bash
 ./run_node.sh node2 --maxpeers 10 --verbosity 4